Taken from the classic Sunset Cookbook of Breads, I’ve used this recipe for nearly my entire life.

 Using a spatula, stir bananas into the batter to combine evenly.
-Add half of the pecans (and any salt on the pan) to the batter and mix to combine evenly throughout.
+Add the remaining one cup of the pecans (and any salt on the pan) to the batter and mix to combine evenly throughout.
 Add batter to the loaf pan, smoothing when complete.
 Sprinkle the remaining pecans evenly on top.

 Let bread sit in tin for 10 minutes before removing.
-Set on a rack to cool for 60 minutes before slicing.
+Lift out by using the parchment “handles,” and set on a rack to cool for 60 minutes before slicing.

 Last thoughts: We found this bread to be rather dense the first time around, so made the changes I suggested.
 I think I still prefer my regular banana bread, but am thinking about how to combine those salty chopped pecans into my standard recipe.

 Revised Small Vanilla Cake (I already published the original, but we’ve made so many changes, I thought I would post them here.)

 Preheat oven to 350F.
 Butter/grease the bottom and sides of your 6″ springform pan.
 Cut out a parchment circle for the bottom, place in in the pan, then butter it again.
 Dust lightly with flour, tapping out excess.

 1 stick (8 Tablespoons) real butter, at room temperature 3/4 cup granulated sugar 1 1/2 cups all-purpose flour, divided 1 teaspoon baking powder 1/4 teaspoon baking soda 1/4 teaspoon salt 2 Tablespoons pure vanilla extract 2 eggs, at room temperature 1/2 cup buttermilk